Leafwing-Studios/leafwing-input-manager/README.md

 - Only `KeyCode`, `MouseButton` and `GamepadButtonType` are supported due to object-safety limitations on the types stored in `bevy::Input`
   - Please file an issue if you would like something more exotic!
-- No built-in support for non-button input types.
+- No built-in support for non-button input types (e.g. gestures or analog sticks).
-  - e.g. gestures, mouse clicks, analogue sticks, touch.
-  - However, all methods on `ActionState` are `pub`: it's designed to be hooked into and extended.
+  - All methods on `ActionState` are `pub`: it's designed to be hooked into and extended.
 - Gamepads must be associated with each player by the end game: read from the `Gamepads` resource and use `InputMap::set_gamepad`.
 - Still in active development
   - Many shiny features are missing: check the issue tracker!